JACK-COM/raphsducks/README.md

 ## Explanation
 ### What is (are?) `Raph's Ducks`?
-    Another redux-inspired publish/subscribe state-management system.
+    A(nother) redux-inspired publish/subscribe state-management system.
-* Defines a single State object, to which any component can listen for changes
+* Defines a unique or shared State object, to which any component can subscribe for changes
-* Uses the familiar `dispatch`, `getState`, and `subscribe` API for notifying of update, checking current state, and, listening to state updates, respectively
+* Uses a familiar `dispatch`, `getState`, and `subscribe` API for notifying of update, checking current state, and, listening to state updates, respectively
 * Includes a `create` method for instantiating the state/store

+### How is it different from Redux?
+_Raphsducks_ is a very lightweight library that allows you to instantiate a state and subscribe to/unsubscribe from it.
+Some key differences between how it operates and redux (as far as I'm currently aware) are:
+* It passes a copy of the updated state to subscribers following a dispatch
+* It also passes an object whose keys are recently-called Store reducers.

+To the latter point, this object simplifies the process of checking what state keys were updated (as opposed to comparing the objects themselves).
+If a key is in the object, that reducer was just called to update the state.
+Since reducers will only operate on one value at a time, a subscriber can use this to infer what state updates can be safely ignored.
+This however is left to the _Raphsducks_ user to implement or ignore, a choice which doesn't impact using the library.

 ### Why did you choose that name?
     I didn't.             ( ._.)